mediax1/wc-discord-notification/README.md

 **Installation**

-1. Download the plugin from [GitHub repository link]
+1. Download the plugin from https://github.com/mediax1/wc-discord-notification
 2. Upload the `wc-discord-notification` folder to your WordPress plugins directory (`wp-content/plugins`)
 3. Activate the plugin from the Plugins menu in your WordPress admin dashboard